BenOrton1/Milstone-Project/README.md

 Haley and Neil from the tutor team that helped me with pseudo classes and an error with my relative pathways.

-Ricardo Quichocho Gallegos provided feedback and advise thought the project
+Ricardo Quichocho Gallegos provided feedback and advice thought the project

 And finally Simen Daehlin, Heather Olcot, Joke Heyndels and Kevin Cutis for helping to test my website.